Codecademy/docs/content/html/concepts/tags/blockquote.md

 ## Definition

-The `<blockquote>` tag represents a section of a document which contains a longer quotation, usually spanning multiple lines.
+Represents a section of a document which contains a longer quotation, usually spanning multiple lines.
 A `<blockquote>` will often be shown by the browser indented from the surrounding text.

 ## Syntax